tusharsadhwani/blog/src/pages/post/cursed-for.md

 something is valid Python code, you could _transform_ it to suit your needs.
 All you need is this one simple trick: **AST manipulation**.

-Here's what I mean:

-We can take any piece of code:
+Here's what I mean.
+You can take any piece of code:

 ```python
 >>> code = '2 + 3'